Dec 27, 2021

 Difference Between 2 AWG and 2/0 AWG Wires

 Like many technical projects, some terminology, equipment and measurements may be challenging to understand without professional knowledge or experience.
-Wiring sizing is often a category of measurements that can be confusing for an untrained eye to understand and recognize.
+Wiring sizing is often a category of measurement that can be confusing for an untrained eye to understand and recognize.
 There is an abundance of information, numbers and corresponding sizes to keep in mind.
 For example, what’s the difference between 2 AWG and 2/0 AWG wires?
 They may seem like they’d be interchangeable because they’re both labeled with the number two, though they actually have significant differences.

 Gain a better understanding of AWG measurements and learn the difference between these two sizes of wire.